Dates

 Description

-In this course you will use Fusion Compiler or IC Compiler II to create chip and block-level floorplans using a hierarchical (top-down) design planning approach.
+In this hands-on course, you will use Fusion Compiler or IC Compiler II to create chip and block-level floorplans using a hierarchical (top-down) design planning approach.
 The focus is on multi-voltage (UPF) system-on-a-chip (SoC) designs with multiple levels of physical hierarchy, which can contain a mix of multiply-instantiated blocks (MIBs), black boxes, and partial netlists.

 Prerequisites